ReproNim/module-dataprocessing/_episodes/06-testing.md

 > ## Hands on exercise:
 >
 > Create a github repository with a  file
-> that contains `creating_dataframe` function and the test you wrote in previous parts.
+> that contains `creating_dataframe` function and a file with the test you wrote in previous parts.
 > Next, create a `requiremnts.txt` and `.travis.yml` files, that runs the test.
 > Afterward, open a Travis account and add your repository, so the tests are run automatically.
 >